dustinpfister/blog_posts/_posts/js-nth-root.md

 ## 3 - Conclusion

 I can not say that I end up using this often in projects, but it is something that I think about now and then.
-If I find out some other ways to go about doing that as well as some actual use case example i will be sure to update this post.
+If I find out some other ways to go about using nth root in projects that are helpful, or at least interesting I will be sure to update this post.